UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-26-team14-deep-fake-generation.md

 #### Loss Functions

-The StarGAN v2 netwrok is trained using adversarial objective, style diversification, preserving source characteristics, and full objective.
+The StarGAN v2 netwrok is trained using adversarial objective, style diversification, and preserving source characteristics.

 Adversarial Objective: